 Maximum funding—Golden LEAF funding awarded for the Due Diligence phase is not expected to exceed $50,000 for most projects.
 The maximum funding available for the Development phase is $1.5 million.

 Public control—Public control means an option, contract, or similar agreement that provides the Golden LEAF grantee, or an eligible entity with which the grantee is collaborating, the right to purchase marketable, fee simple title to the site for a determined price.
 [Read more] The agreement must be binding on the property owner and the agreement, or a memorandum of the agreement, must be recorded with the Register of Deeds in the county in which the property is located.
 The term of the agreement must extend at least five years, and the term must begin no earlier than six months prior to the Golden LEAF grant award.
 If an applicant does not have control of the property at the time of the grant application, it should have reached an agreement with the landowner at the time of the application.
 This agreement must be presented to the Golden LEAF Foundation in writing.

 Public ownership—Public ownership means marketable fee simple title held by the Golden LEAF grantee or another eligible entity with which the grantee is collaborating.
 If an applicant has not acquired title to the property at the time of the grant application, it may do so after a grant is awarded.
 In that case, the applicant must have reached an agreement to acquire title to the property with the landowner at the time of the application.

 Sites offered for development—Sites offered for development include sites that are publicly owned or publicly controlled and marketed by the applicant.
 Golden LEAF will prioritize applicants that do not have other publicly owned or controlled sites in the county in which the applicant is located.

 Site specific zoning—Information showing the site is zoned suitable for industrial development.
-May include information showing that the site is zoned for industrial development or that there is no zoning in the community.
+This information may include showing that the site is zoned for industrial development or that there is no zoning in the community.

 How much funding is available?